What to know before buying a house at auction

 In person

 In-person auctions are the traditional type of auction.
-The time and location of each auction are usually published in local papers or online.
+The time and location of each auction is usually published in local newspapers or online.
 Interested buyers need to meet at the designated location on the scheduled date or time.

-Usually, buyers will need to present proof of funds to show that they are capable of purchasing a property.
+Usually, buyers will need to present proof of funds to show that they can buy a property.

 The auction then begins, following the preferred rules of the auction organizer.
 For example, at an open bid auction, the auctioneer will put a home up for sale, and potential buyers will stand and state their bid until no one is willing to outbid the previous person.
 At that point, the auctioneer declares the home sold to the highest bidder.